William Chichele Plowden

 Sir William Chichele Plowden KCSI (1832 – 4 September 1915) was a Civil Servant and Member of the Legislative Council in India, and subsequently a Liberal politician who sat in the House of Commons from 1886 to 1892.

+Early life and education

-Plowden was the son of William Plowden FRS MP of Ewhurst Park and his wife Jane Annette Campbell, daughter of Edward Campbell.
+William Chichele Plowden was born in 1832, to William Plowden FRS MP of Ewhurst Park and his wife Jane Annette Campbell, daughter of Edward Campbell.
 He was educated at Harrow School and Haileybury College.

+Career

+Plowden arrived in India in 1852.
 He was in the Bengal Civil Service as Census Commissioner for India and Secretary of the Board of Revenue of the North West Provinces.
 He was also a member of the Legislative Council in Calcutta.
-In 1886, he was knighted as KCSI.